25 Sparkling Champagne Cocktails That Celebrate Love At Your Bridal Shower

 Recipe courtesy of BACARDÍ

-These champagne mojitos are perfect for the bride who’s getting married on a beach — they’ll have any island-girl-at-heart swooning.
+This champagne cocktail is perfect for the bride who’s getting married on a beach — they’ll have any island-girl-at-heart swooning.
 While they’re almost too pretty to drink, we're sure you’ll manage just fine. (via Ruth Eileen Photography/Style Me Pretty)

 It’s pink.
 It dazzles.
 It’s as appealing to your palette as it is to your eyes, and you can add your favorite berries.
 We love everything about this champagne cocktail!
 If the bride-to-be is a pastel lover, this concoction will definitely catch her attention. (via Lark & Linen/Style Me Pretty)